 - "Physical holding" means physical intervention intended to hold a child immobile or limit a child's movement, where body contact is the only source of physical restraint, and where immobilization is used to effectively gain control of a child in order to protect a child or other individual from physical injury. - 2.
 The term physical holding does not mean physical contact that: - a) Helps a child respond or complete a task; - b) Assists a child without restricting the child's movement; - c) Is needed to administer an authorized health-related service or procedure; or - d) Is needed to physically escort a child when the child does not resist or the child's resistance is minimal. - 3.
 Physical holding or seclusion may be used only in an emergency. - a) Physical holding or seclusion is the least intrusive intervention that effectively responds to the emergency; - b) physical holding or seclusion is not used to discipline a noncompliant child; - c) physical holding or seclusion ends when the threat of harm ends and the staff determines the child can safely return to the classroom or activity; - d) staff directly observes the child while physical holding or seclusion is being used. - 4.
-This school/district intends to use the following types of physical holding: - a) CPI's Children's Control Position^{sм} - b) CPI's Standing Control Position^{sм} - c) CPI's Sitting Control Position^{sм} - d) CPI's Team Control Position^{sм} - e) The school will not use "prone restraint". - B. At this writing, this school does intend to use "seclusion" as a restrictive procedure. - "Seclusion" means confining a child alone in a room from which egress is barred.
+This school/district intends to use the following types of physical holding: - a) CPI's Children's Control Position^{sм} - b) CPI's Standing Control Position^{sм} - c) CPI's Sitting Control Position^{sм} - d) CPI's Team Control Position^{sм} - e) The school will not use "prone restraint". - B. At this writing, this school does not intend to use "seclusion" as a restrictive procedure. - 1.
+"Seclusion" means confining a child alone in a room from which egress is barred.
 Egress may be barred by an adult locking or closing the door in the room or preventing the child from leaving the room. - 2.
 Removing a child from an activity to a location where the child cannot participate in or observe the activity is not seclusion. - 3.
-If this school/district has informed director of special education about its intent to use 'seclusion.'
-The Director will ensure that statutory compliance standards are followed.
+If this school/district ever intends to explore the use of "seclusion", the director of special education will be contacted to ensure that statutory compliance standards can be followed.
+If a decision is made to include seclusion as a restrictive procedure, this plan will be updated.